Controlling Azure App Service traffic with Azure Traffic Manager

-- Weighted: distribute traffic across a set of web apps, either evenly or according to weights, which you define.
+- Weighted: distribute traffic across a set of apps, either evenly or according to weights, which you define.

-- Geographic: direct users to specific web apps based on which geographic location their DNS query originates from.
+- Geographic: direct users to specific apps based on which geographic location their DNS query originates from.

 For more information, see Traffic Manager routing methods.

-Web Apps and Traffic Manager Profiles
+App Service and Traffic Manager Profiles

 When using Azure Traffic Manager with Azure, keep in mind the following points:

-- You can only add web apps that are in standard or premium mode to an Azure Traffic Manager profile.
+- You can only add apps that are in standard or premium mode to an Azure Traffic Manager profile.